clarkfitzg/rtp/20summer_camp_notes.md

 Maybe there are better ways to do this than creating a bunch of HTML pages.
 For example, embed the welcome video in an announcement.

+How can students know if they're all caught up in my class?
+I want that to be completely clear.

 ------------------------------------------------------------